brianary/scripts/README.md

 - **[Add-CapturesToMatches.ps1](Add-CapturesToMatches.ps1)**: Adds named capture groups as note properties to Select-String's MatchInfo objects.
 - **[Add-DynamicParam.ps1](Add-DynamicParam.ps1)**: Adds a dynamic parameter to a script, within a DynamicParam block.
 - **[Add-GitHubMetadata.ps1](Add-GitHubMetadata.ps1)**: Adds GitHub Linguist overrides to a repo's .gitattributes.
+- **[Add-NoteProperty.ps1](Add-NoteProperty.ps1)**: Adds a NoteProperty to a PSObject, calculating the value with the object in context.
 - **[Add-TimeSpan.ps1](Add-TimeSpan.ps1)**: Adds a timespan to DateTime values.
 - **[Add-Utf8Signature.ps1](Add-Utf8Signature.ps1)**: Adds the utf-8 signature (BOM) from a file.
 - **[Add-VsCodeDatabaseConnection.ps1](Add-VsCodeDatabaseConnection.ps1)**: Adds a VS Code MSSQL database connection to the repo.